shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 When you conjure a Weapon-Formed spell, it comes formed as the chosen weapon that you remembered, with the same damage and properties, but with true damage as the damage type.
 When it hits, it procs your Formed Spell Proc feature on the target.
 If it is ranged, it magically conjures its own ammo, and its close range and max range is your Cast Range and Tether Range, respectively.
 If it is thrown, its close range and max range is your Cast Range and Tether Range, respectively.

 You have mastery with your Weapon-Formed spells, and you learn all Attack Maneuvers.
-Other creatures may also have mastery with them, if it is in the form of a weapon that they have proficiency with.
+Other creatures may also have mastery with them, if it is in the form of a weapon that they have mastery with.

 ### Formed Spell Proc

 Your Formed spells can cast themselves on a target.
 When a Formed spell procs this feature on a creature, it casts the Formed spell on them.
 Any Spell Checks in the spell’s description automatically succeed, and the creature automatically fails any Agility saving throws in the spell’s description.
 The spell may only target the single creature, even if the spell description says otherwise.
-If the spell effect is bound by your Spell Duration, you have to sustain it separately from the Formed spell that created it.
+If the spell effect is bound by your Spell Duration, you have to Sustain it separately from the Formed spell that created it.

 ### Armor Conjuration

 You learn to protect yourself with your spells.
 You learn the following Bond Affinity option:

 -   Armor-Formed: 2 MP.
-Conjure this spell cast into a piece of armor you remember and don it, if the spell can target one or more creatures, and has a duration longer than Instantaneous and 1 round.
+Conjure this spell cast into a piece of armor you remember and don it, if the spell can target one or more creatures, and has a duration longer than Instant and 1 round.

 An Armor-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.

 When you conjure an Armor-Formed spell, it comes formed as the chosen piece of armor that you remembered, with the same PD and AD bonus, but no movement or ability penalty.
-You can choose to conjure it on a willing creature within your Cast Range instead of yourself.
+You can choose to conjure it on a willing creature you touch instead of yourself.

 Whenever you don an Armor-Formed spell, it procs your Formed Spell Proc feature on you.
 The spell lasts while the armor is donned, and ends automatically when the armor is doffed or it dissipates.